-Hisaronu is Fethiye’s lively resort, set in the mountains above the busy harbour town and the stunning beach of Oludeniz, very closely neighboured by the residential holiday village of Ovacik, with very little to decipher where one begins and the other ends.
+Hisaronu is Fethiye’s lively resort, set in the mountains above the busy harbour town and the stunning beach of Oludeniz.
+Closely neighboured with the residential holiday village of Ovacik, there is little to decipher where one begins and the other ends.

-A former small farming village that was discovered as an overflow for hotels after the resort of Oludeniz ran out of building land, which today is a very busy mountain resort settled at the foot of the famous Babadag Mountain, known worldwide for its paragliding exhibits with hundreds of solo and tandem flights from its summit every day.
+Once a small farming village, development in Hisaronu started as an overflow from Oludeniz whose hotels didn’t have enough beds and no room to expand.
+These days, the busy mountain resort settled at the foot of the famous Babadag Mountain, is known worldwide for its paragliding exhibits with hundreds of solo and tandem flights from its summit every day.

-The resort has one main street that winds through the village, closed off to traffic in the evening as the street is filled with tourists and locals browsing the shops, drinking in the bars, or dining in an array of international restaurants, some heading off back to their hotels or private accommodation in both Hisaronu and Ovacik and some staying out to dance the night away in the buzzing nightclubs till the early hours followed by an early morning kebab or bowl of soup in the 24-hour restaurants.
+The resort has one main street that is closed off to traffic in the evening when it fills with tourists and locals browsing the shops, drinking in the bars, or dining in an array of international restaurants.
+Many also stay out to dance the night away in buzzing nightclubs till the early hours followed by an early morning kebab or bowl of soup in the 24-hour restaurants.

-Property in Hisaronu is never too far from the centre, all within a short walk to all the amenities, though usually rather peaceful locations away from the many street, and when Hisaronu real estate is very close to the centre, there is no need to worry too much about any noise from the bars and clubs as the doors are closed or the music is turned down low as the clock strikes midnight.
+Property in Hisaronu is centre based and within a short walk to amenities, but there is no need to worry about any noise from bars and clubs because doors are closed, or the music is turned down at midnight.